Seizure for Forfeiture in Orange County, FL

 2. Whether there is a lien on the vehicle;

-3. There can be no “innocent owners” or people with a property interest that are not aware of the crime being committed. •
+3. There can be no “innocent owners” or people with a property interest who are not aware of the crime being committed. •

 When a vehicle or property is seized, the officer must submit a “Vehicle and Property Seizure and Forfeiture Summary” form, with the Notice of Forfeiture and Property Receipt Form and a copy of all reports or Charging Affidavits.